grantcarthew/start-prototype/docs/cli/start-init.md

 - Defaults to global (`~/.config/start/`)
 - Auto-backs up if config exists (no prompt)
-- Auto-detects and configures all agents in PATH
+- Auto-detects and configures all discovered agents
 - Sets first detected agent as default (priority: claude > gemini > aichat > others)
 - No wizard prompts